gfalbery/SpRanger/README.md

 # SpRanger

-## Very in development, mostly useless at this point

-Tools for deriving and manipulating IUCN species ranges and creating overlap matrices.
+## Tools for deriving and manipulating IUCN species ranges and creating overlap matrices.

 Get the ranges from here: https://www.iucnredlist.org/resources/spatial-data-download